CS3219-AY2526Sem1/cs3219-ay2526s1-project-g18/peerprep/ai/usage-log.md

 - [X] Modified
 - [ ] Rejected
 ### Author Notes:
+My teammates had fully planned the architecture for collab service and I was tasked to implement it but I wanted to learn more about CRDT and YJS first as I was not too familiar with how to implement it.
-I rewrote and adapted the AI-suggested code to fit our specific setup as I would like it to work with the rest of our code.
+I rewrote and adapted the AI-suggested code to fit our specific architecture decisions as I would like it to work with the rest of our code.
 I verified for correctness to make sure everything worked as expected

 ----------------